lidiarpo/Team6-EDA397-2017/report_template.md

 - How efficient was the practice, given the time it took to use?

 ### Sprint 1:
 During the 1st sprint we setted both the procedural and technical foundations of the product.
-The team got acquainted with various XP practices (e.g. pair programming, planning poker etc) and was able to complete the planned user stories, indicating that the chosen sprint velocity is appropriate and allows for a sustainable development pace.
+The team got acquainted with various XP practices (e.g. pair programming, planning game etc) and was able to complete the planned user stories, indicating that the chosen sprint velocity is appropriate and allows for a sustainable development pace.

 * **Planning poker**: Planning poker proved interestingly troublesome, as to its effectiveness and efficiency, since often large deviations between the team member estimations emerged that remained unsettled.
 This is however natural, as it was the first session of the kind that the team was engaged in and it is expected for the process to become more "normalized" and faster as the team members get better acquainted to each other, the agile methodology but most importantly the product under development and its challenges.
+However, the deviations among team members were also helpful in pointing out some trivial yet important details that other members were overlooking. therefore, it helped to take those details in account thus improving effort estimation.

 * **Test-first**: Unit tests were written for a part of the system, namely the _Flight_ class.
 By writing the test cases first, based on the various use cases that were decided, we were able to formulate the class' API before the implementation.
 This allowed us to maintain a cleaner interface and avoid small bugs which could result from omitting to consider the various edge cases.

 * **Pair programming**: We splitted some of the features among the team members in groups of two persons in order to execute pair programming.
-In some cases this was not possible due to time schedules but for those that experienced pair programming was specially useful for those not familiar with Android development or the managing of Git control version.
+In some cases this was not possible due to conflicts in time schedules for members but for those that experienced pair programming, it was specially useful for the members who were not familiar with Android development or the managing of Git control version.
+However, there was some drawbacks associated with pair programming such as boredom for the member helping the other one who is actually coding.
+It would have been a more appropriate approach to actually use a timer to switch positions.

 * **Continuous Integration**: